-If you've ever wanted to see whether your wild risks were worth taking, the new game review is for you!
-Panda icon
+If you want to see whether your wild risks were worth taking, our new game review is for you!

 Game review allows you to look back through your games to learn from both your best moments, and your mistakes.
 Under-the-hood the review uses our flawless bot, the Panda, to analyse your moves.